National Debt Relief Review: Pros, Cons, Features, Ratings & More

 Your first step will be a free counseling session.
 Your counselor will need a complete list of your debts, income, and living expenses to help you effectively.

-Remember that the counselor has a material incentive to recommend a debt settlement program that will make money for the company.
+Pro tip: Remember that the counselor has a financial incentive to recommend a debt settlement program that will make money for the company.
 Don’t let yourself be pressured.

 READ MORE: Is debt settlement the best way to get out of debt?